atikom17315/Github-Repo/README.md

 $ open "Github Repo.xcworkspace"`
 $ Run the project
 ```
+3) Build & Run

-3) After you launch app, you will see the list of user and you can tap the list for opening the user's repositories.
+4) After you launch app, you will see the list of user and you can tap the list for opening the user's repositories.

 ## 4 Features for Github Mobile Apps
 Github User List